IGE-OpenReproLab2025/training-sessions-material/modular-python-demo.md

 Ideally, you should copy the first code snippet below and copy the “temperatures.csv” data required for its execution.
 Then, this starting example can be improved by going through the steps below, highlighting the interest of each change described below.

-## The Nine Quantum Leaps
+## The Eight Quantum Leaps
 1. Getting started with a functional notebook
-2. Break down code to make it more readable
-3. Make a few unoptimal functional additions
+2. Make a few unoptimal additions
+3. Avoiding duplication with a loop
 4. Abstract code into a function
 5. Add more functions
 6. Transform stateful functions into pure functions
 7. Move functions into a script
 8. Move script in subfolder
-9. Add a test

-## Getting started with a functional notebook
+## v1 Getting started with a functional notebook
 We imagine that we assemble a working script from various StackOverflow recommendations and arrive at:

 ```python